openfisca/openfisca-doc/source/installation/offline-environment.md

-# In an offline environment
+# Install in an offline environment

 If you need to install OpenFisca on a server with no Internet access, here is how to do it.